Back

 1) Observation of a change needed

-The first thing you need for changes in a project is a requirement for change, which could be a new requirement or replacing/erasing an existing one.
-Observations can come from the following stakeholders: users, management, and technical staff.
+The first thing you need to change in a project is a requirement for change.
+This requirement can be a new requirement or replacing an existing one.
+Observations can come from the stakeholders such as users, management, and technical staff.

-To observe a change, a review of the project needs to happen.
+A review is necessary to spot any changes needed.
 Reviews can be done before, during, or after the project.

 Best practices include: